 The Frontline States festival

 In 1989, after publishing Sacred Hope by Agostino Neto, the Journeyman Press conceived a project to celebrate the culture of the countries surrounding South Africa – Angola, Botswana, Mozambique, Tanzania, Zambia and Zimbabwe – known as the ‘Frontline States’.
-Journeyman had previously helped the African National Congress in London by sourcing supplies for its freedom fighters training in Zambia and Tanzania.
+Its director had been a London Recruit and Journeyman helped the African National Congress in London by sourcing educational supplies for its freedom fighters training in Zambia and Tanzania.

 A festival of contemporary art, popular music, poetry, theatre, photography and film was planned as a way for people in Britain to better understand the human cost of the Frontline States’ resistance to the military and economic aggression of apartheid South Africa.